NaoiseGaffney/ElderCareSupreme/README.md

 **<u>User Stories:</u>**

-Home page:

-As a visitor, I would like to see a summary of the objectives of the site.
+Landing Page:

-As a visitor, I would like to be able to register for a new account.
+As a visitor I would like to be able to login or register for an account.

+Login Page:

-As a visitor, I would like to be able to login to view my dashboard.
+As a user I would like to be able to login to the site using my credentials.

-As a visitor, I would like to be able to find out about the people who have created the site.

-Registration:

-As a new visitor would like to be able to register for an account.
-Using an easy to follow form.

 Dashboard:

+As a user I would like to make a selection from Adding a new task, Selecting a existing task, and updating my profile details.

+Search for a task:

-As a registered user, I would like to be able to create my own tasks.
+As a user I would like to be able to search for a task by city name or post code.

+Add task:

-As a registered user, I would like to be able to search for tasks in my local area.
+As a user I would like to be able to add a new task.

+Update Profile:

-As a registered user, I would like to be able update my profile.
+As a user I would like to be able to update the details in my profile.

 **<u>Testing</u>**

 Testing has been complted by humans using as many different devices and screen sizes as possible.
 Also, testing has been completed remotely at several locations using a mixture of 4g and 3g to check on response and download times.

+**<u>General Website Functionality Tests:</u>**

+Landing Page:

+All the buttons have been checked for functionality.
+All are working as planned.

+Login Page:

-All the forms have been tested for field validation and functionality.
+The form has been tested line by line for validation and functionality.
+Working as planned.

-The buttons throughout the site have all been tested to make sure that they are working as planned
+The buttons on the page have also been tested and the links are all working correctly.

+Dashboard:

+All of the buttons have been tested and are working as desired.

+Search for a task:

+The form has been tested and is working correclty.
+If no tasks are available in the area selected then the correct message is displayed.
+Otherwise the available tasks are displayed as planned.

+Select task:

+Functionality of this page has been tested and is working correctly.

+My tasks:

+The buttons and functionality of this page has been confrmed to be working correctly.

+Add task:

+The form has been tested and is working as desired.

+Update Profile:

+The form has been tested and works as planned.

 **<u>Technology Used</u>**

 * Python
 * Django
+* Django REST Framwork
 * Javascript
 * HTML
 * CSS